jpgdev/archnotes/README.md

 - Network manager : `networkmanager`
   - Applet : `network-manager-applet`
+	- *NOTE* : To add prompt for secured networks, we need a keyring app, like `gnome-keyring`
 - Cairo-dock : `cairo-dock` + `cairo-dock-plugins`

 - Locomotive for `ls` typo: `sl`, shows a locomotive when you type `sl` instead of `ls`